alejandrobarrecheruiz/STAT-Midterm-Alejandro-Barreche/README.md

 - `material/US_covid19_deaths.csv`: Time series data of COVID-19 deaths in the US

 ### Analysis Notebooks
+Both notebooks implement the same SIR model analysis workflow but for different US counties:

-1. `1_SIR_estimate.ipynb`: Initial implementation
+1. `1_SIR_estimate.ipynb`: Analysis for the first set of counties
    - Data loading and preprocessing
    - SIR model implementation
-   - Basic parameter estimation
+   - Parameter estimation using SciPy optimizers
-   - Initial visualizations
+   - Visualizations of model fit

-2. `2_SIR_estimate.ipynb`: Enhanced analysis
+2. `2_SIR_estimate.ipynb`: Analysis for a different set of counties
-   - Advanced parameter tuning
+   - Same implementation and workflow as notebook 1
+   - Applied to different geographical regions

+The notebooks share the same core functionality:
+- Loading and processing county-specific data
+- Implementing the SIR differential equations
-   - Alternative optimization approaches
+- Estimating model parameters using optimization
-   - Extended diagnostics
-   - Refined visualizations
+- Visualizing the results and model fit

 ## Technical Details